Hebraization of surnames: Supporters and opponents

 The Hebraization of surnames was a source of debate in the days of the Yishuv and after the establishment of the State of Israel.

 Pro-Hebraization

-Among the most significant supporters was Yitzhak Ben Zvi (Shimshelevich), leader of the Labor movement, historian and second president of the State of Israel.
+Among the most significant supporters was Yitzhak Ben-Zvi (née Shimshelevich), leader of the Labor movement, historian and second president of the State of Israel.
 He was born in Ukraine on 24 November 1884.
-He studied law in Istanbul together with David Ben Gurion.
-In 1906 he attended the founding conference of the Poalei Zion and in 1907 he settled in the Land of Israel.
+He studied law in Istanbul together with David Ben-Gurion.
+In 1906 he attended the founding conference of the Poale Zion and in 1907 he settled in the Land of Israel.
 He belonged to the founders of the Ahdut ha-Avodah Party, was active in the Haganah, a member of the Jewish National Council, and signed the Israeli Declaration of Independence.
-Ben Zvi died in 1963.
+Ben-Zvi died in 1963.